-I’ve noticed while grocery shopping that some foods are labeled organic, GMO-free, certified organic, or Non-GMO.
-As a consumer I think this is very confusing.
+Have you noticed while grocery shopping that some foods are labeled organic, GMO-free, certified organic, or Non-GMO?
+As a consumer this can be very confusing.
 Do the labels mean different things?
-Or do they overlap?
+If a food is organic, does that mean it is also GMO-Free?
+Do they overlap?
 It’s important to understand what ingredients are in the foods we buy so we can make smart decisions.
-If a food is organic, does that mean it is also GMO-Free?

 I’ve done some research for you and here is what I’ve found.

 In regards to rules around organic foods in the United States, The National Organic Program (NOP) is responsible for developing national standards for organically produced agricultural products.
 It is housed within the USDA Agricultural Marketing Service, and among many other things, maintains a list of certified organic operations, helps farmers and businesses get certified, and manages the National List of Allowed and Prohibited Substances.

 The Organic Trade Association represents over 9,500 organic businesses in the US.
 The organization’s goal is to promote and protect all that is organic to “achieve excellence in agriculture and commerce, protect the environment, and enhance community well being.”
 While the OTA does not establish the rules set by the National Organic Program, the farmers in their organization help set the regulation and provide guidance to government organizations.

 In order to be certified by the National Organic Program, organic farmers don’t use genetically modified seed, and have procedures in place that prevent GMO cross contamination from nearby farms and keep everything separate — organic seeds, feed, crops, ingredients — from the non-organic.
 Around the world, every country has a different government body which determines these standards.